seb-ma/recipes-notion-to-pdf/README.md

 The PDF `/tmp/recipes.pdf` is then generated and ready to be printed.
 NB: There is also a `.html` file in the same folder.

-**Warning** Some CSS parts are not well managed by pagedjs with Chrome/Chromium (the process stops on first block in error).
+**Warning** Some CSS attributes are not well managed by Chrome/Chromium with pagedjs (`column-count`) and PDF render is inaccurate.

-In this case, open the `html` file in Firefox and generate PDF in browser.
+So, by default, PDF is generated with Firefox (currently with the drawback induced by issue [Firefox: puppeteer never returns from page.goto() with file:// protocol](https://github.com/puppeteer/puppeteer/issues/5504)).